jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

         cache:
           enabled: false

-For the other files like vault.yml we again refer to the documentation.
+An example you need to edit to suit your needs.
+For the other files that need updating like vault.yml we again refer to the documentation.

 Bedrock
 *************

-And for working with Bedrock - Modern WordPress Stack - which is really recommended we recommend you checking out the docs `here
+For working with Bedrock - a Modern WordPress Stack - which is really recommended we recommend you checking out the docs `here
 <https://roots.io/bedrock/>`_ .
-Just great to have a WordPress Stack with a logical file structure, dependency manager with Composer, easy WordPress condiguration and enhanced security!
+Just great to have a WordPress Stack with a logical file structure, dependency management with Composer, easy WordPress configuration and enhanced security!

 Setting Up Your Instance